 On this day in 1888 in Arles in southern France, Vincent van Gogh performed the most infamous act of self-mutilation in art history.

-He cut off part of his left ear lobe.
+He cut off most of his left ear.
 From that point on, the world pointed, laughed and called him mad.

 The ear-slashing episode followed his most frantic period of creative activity.
 For during 1888 he made some of his most celebrated paintings; paintings which would change the way subsequent artists used colour.
 These paintings of sunflowers, irises, harvest landscapes, his bedroom, his yellow house, and dozens of portraits, portraits, portraits would become iconic and command many of the highest prices ever paid.